How to explain grokking: Grokking and thermodynamics

 Memorization of the training sample is achieving the zero risk manifold $f(\{z\},x)=0$ by the stochastic gradient descent with non-zero gradient, in this case the path traveled in the hypothesis space is proportional to the number of descent steps $\sim t$.

 Grokking is a random walk in the zero risk manifold $f(\{z\},x)=0$ (or Brownian motion).
 For Brownian motion the path traveled is proportional to the root of the number of steps $\sim \sqrt{t}$.

-By the second law of thermodynamics the system will travel to areas of high entropy at the zero risk manifold, i.e. the transition to generalization in grokking is an analogue of the entropic mechanism of chemical reaction (moreover the energy difference for different points in the zero risk manifold equals to zero).

-If we assume that the memorization and grokking result in similar path lengths in the zero risk manifold, then the duration of grokking (in the SGD steps) will be the square of the duration of memorization, which is observed in simulation ($10^3$ and $10^6$).
+If we assume that the memorization and grokking result in similar path lengths, then the duration of grokking (in the SGD steps) will be the square of the duration of memorization, which is observed in simulation ($10^3$ and $10^6$).

-As the training sample $\{z\}$ grows, the zero-risk manifold $f(\{z\},x)=0$ shrinks since additional conditions $\mathcal{L}(z,x)= 0$ for $z\in\{z\}$ are imposed.
-A solution of the learning problem in the form of an algorithm (''structure'') exists for any training sample; therefore, as the training sample grows, the zero-risk manifold shrinks toward a region with high entropy containing the desired solution in the form of an algorithm.
+Other properties of grokking can be discussed as follows.
+The zero-risk manifold contains regions without generalization (i.e. with overfitting) and some region with generalization.
+Grokking is the transition from the overfitting region to the generalizing (grokking) region of the zero-risk manifold.
+Entropy $S_1$ of the region with generalization does not depend on the training sample (by the generalization property), and entropy $S_0$ of overfitting region reduces with the increase of the training sample.
+This explains the threshold behavior of grokking: for sufficiently large samples the entropy $S_0$ of the overfitting region becomes less than the entropy $S_1$ of the generalizing region, and second law of thermodynamics predicts transition to generalization by increasing of entropy.

-Let us suppose that the imposition of each additional condition $\mathcal{L}(z,x)= 0$, $z\in\{z\}$ removes an equal percentage of the volume of the zero-risk manifold as the training sample size increases.
-Then the entropy of the zero-risk region decreases linearly as the sample size increases.
+Let us suppose that the imposition of each additional condition $\mathcal{L}(z,x)= 0$, $z\in\{z\}$ removes an equal percentage of the volume of the overfitting part of the zero-risk manifold.
+Then the entropy $S_0$ of the overfitting region decreases linearly as the sample size increases.

-Example: the zero-risk manifold is (initially) a multidimensional cube $[0,L]^d$ with side $L$.
-Imposing the condition $\mathcal{L}(z,x)= 0$, $z\in\{z\}$ is imposing the constraint $0\le x\le\varepsilon L$, $\varepsilon<1$ on one of the coordinates $x$ of the cube.
-Then, choosing $z\in\{z\}$ at each step and imposing the constraint on the corresponding coordinate, we obtain an exponential decrease in the volume of the zero-risk manifold with increasing sample size (and linear decrease in entropy).

-Grokking is the transition from the initial region (part of the zero-risk manifold where the Brownian motion of grokking starts) to the grokking region (a valley with high entropy, a neighborhood of the solution of the learning problem in the form of a ''structure'') along the ''reaction coordinate'' in the zero-risk manifold.